 FHA typically wants two years as well, but they will consider as little as one year with substantial compensating factors.
 In this case, our client was willing to put down a large down payment on the home.
 By putting down 25% instead of the typical FHA down payment of 3.5%, our client had enough of a compensating factor for them to allow it to go through.
 That’s not to say that you’d have to put down such a large down payment to be considered a compensating factor, but the more you can prove your strength as a borrower to underwriting, the better your chances of approval are.

-Contact us for step-by-step guidance on getting a mortgage with commission-based income.
+Contact us today for answers to your questions on getting a mortgage with commission-based income.

 So, what’s next?